Factbox - May's Brexit 'plan B': What happens next in parliament?

-LONDON (Reuters) - British Prime Minister Theresa May is aiming to break the parliamentary deadlock over Brexit by proposing to seek further concessions from the European Union on a plan to prevent customs checks on the Irish border.
+Instead, Tuesday is a chance to discover what sort of changes to her strategy would be required to win the support of parliament, so May can try to renegotiate the deal in Brussels and then ask MPs to approve it.

-On Jan.
-29, parliament will debate May’s proposed next steps as well as alternative plans put forward by MPs, including some that seek to delay Britain’s March 29 exit by requesting an extension to the two-year Article 50 negotiation period.
+May has said she wants to secure concessions relating to the border with Northern Ireland in order to win the support of pro-Brexit MPs in her own party and the small Northern Irish party which props up her government, who voted against her deal.

-Others seek to shift control of the process away from government and give parliament itself the chance to define Brexit.
+Some MPs want to shift control of the process away from government and give parliament the chance to define Brexit.
 If successful, this could have a profound effect, giving MPs who want to block, delay or renegotiate Brexit a possible legal route to do so.

-The Jan.
-29 proceedings are not a rerun of a debate earlier this month, after which parliament hugely rejected May’s deal.
-Instead, they are designed to discover what sort of changes would be required to win the support of parliament.
+Other MPs have proposed alternatives to May’s deal in order to gauge support for them and persuade the prime minister to change course by seeking closer EU ties or holding a second referendum on leaving.

-If an option were approved by a majority of MPs, May could go back to the EU and seek changes to her Brexit deal.
-Parliament would ultimately need to vote on any revised deal.
+MPs are officially discussing a bland statement saying they have debated May’s next steps.
+But, using a parliamentary device known as an amendment, some hope to turn it into something that will persuade or force May into taking a different path.

 AMENDMENT A - Signed by 52 MPs